CPUE Foundation Level

-- What are the Web Content Accessability guidelines of the W3C?
+- What are the Web Content Accessibility Guidelines of the W3C?

-- What is the practical benefit of them in a project?
+- What is the practical benefit of these standards and guidelines in a project?

 take the Advanced Level certification.

-If you completed the UXQCC certification course, or if you are a UX professional and you only want to get the UXQCC certificate, then you can buy an exam code here.
+If you completed the UXQCC certification course, or are a UX professional and only want to get the UXQCC certificate, you can buy an exam code here.

-- describe what the concepts of Usability and User Experience are and name at least 3 underlying criteria
+- Describe the concepts of usability and user experience and name at least three underlying criteria.

-- describe a user centered design approach and process and name 3 advantages
+- Describe a user-centered design approach and process, and name three advantages.

-- explain who the various stakeholder groups are that benefit from this
+- Explain which various stakeholder groups benefit from this approach.

-- name risks and problems caused by a lack of Usability and name 3 examples
+- Name risks and problems caused by a lack of usability and name three examples.

 Describe the basics of human perception and information processing

-- explain how we perceive colors and what divergencies occur and name 3 examples of deficiencies
+- Explain how we perceive colors and what divergencies occur and name three examples of deficiencies.

-- describe what a mental model is and name 3 UX relevant examples
+- Describe what a mental model is and name three examples relevant for UX.

-- explain UX prototyping and show case what is it used for?
+- Explain UX prototyping and showcase for what it is used.

-- to plan and conduct an usability tests of a website (beides eingefügt!)
+- Plan and conduct a usability test of a website.

-- cite at least 3 questionnaires that are available to assess Usability and UX from the users perspective
+- Cite at least three questionnaires that are available to assess usability and UX from the user’s perspective.

 Explain UX in various software development processes

-- name at least 3 potential pitfalls and problems
+- Name at least three potential pitfalls and problems.

-- name at least 3 beneficial organizational criteria
+- Name at least three beneficial organizational criteria.

-- Explain the concepts of the Web Content Accessability guidelines of the W3C and name 3 examples of their application
+- Explain the concepts of the Web Content Accessibility Guidelines of the W3C and name three examples of their application.

-- Describe the practical benefit of standards and guidelines in a project and explain at least one case.
+- Describe the practical benefit of standards and guidelines in a project and explain at least one application.